DeanSellas/mySchool/README.md

 * Shows what day it is (Blue or Gold for Glenbrook South)
 * Shows Month and Day of year
-* Login to Google Account (for api and homework feature that is comming soon)
+* Login to Google Account (for api and homework feature)
 * Add your Homework!
-* Shows Upcomming homework assignments on Home Page
+* Shows Upcomming homework assignments on Home Page and alerts if homework is due that day

 ## Planned Features